 Coordinators are supported through a private online space in the Virtual Learning Network (VLN) where they can access the tools that they need, share resources, and communicate with each other.

-Developed at Sylvia Park School, the Ministry is providing wider opportunities for schools to establish this partnership with parents and whānau.
+Developed at Sylvia Park School, the Ministry is providing wider opportunities for schools to establish this partnership with whānau.

 Note: 2015 Supplementary support applications have closed.
 Please contact your Ministry Senior Advisor or Student Achievement Function (SAF) Practitioner if you have any questions.